thenexthub/Codira/docs/SIL/SIL-Utilities.md

 # Utilities for SIL optimizer passes
-This document lists a set of SIL utilities to be used by the Swift implementation of the SIL optimizer.
+This document lists a set of SIL utilities to be used by the Codira implementation of the SIL optimizer.

 Some of the utilities presented in this document are still in the design phase and are not implemented yet (see **Status**).

 ### Goals for utilities
 We want to avoid a situation like we have in the C++ SIL optimizer, where a huge amount of (partly) redundant utilities exist.
 Many of those utilities have overlapping functionality,  are difficult to discover and are poorly designed.
-We want to do better in the Swift SIL optimizer.
+We want to do better in the Codira SIL optimizer.

 ## Basic Data-Structures

 #### `Stack`

 An allocation-free, array like data structure.
-To be used instead of `Swift.Array` wherever random-access is not needed.
+To be used instead of `Codira.Array` wherever random-access is not needed.

-**Related C++ utilities:** `llvm::SmallVector`, `Stack` **Status:** done
+**Related C++ utilities:** `toolchain::SmallVector`, `Stack` **Status:** done

 #### `BasicBlockSet`